OgShadoww/DSA/Algorithms/Sorting/README.md

 ## Selection sort:
 Selection sort - is also common sort when you choose the smallest element in array.
 Also O(n^2) complexity

+## Merge sort:
+Merge sort - is faster sorting algorithm than previous, it based on recursion